nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Medication Timeline.md

 - Started seeing [[Session 1|Amandeep Ma'am]] from [[15-Sep-22]]
 - Went for a follow up with Dr Ashish Mittal on 11-Oct-22, Amitryptline was removed, Melatonin is continued & Levosulpride was added.

-- [ ] Complete this medication & therapy history

 ![[Confidence Clinic_1.jpg|500]]